 Doors - Fitting: Fitted the hanging bracket and the door hinges.
 Bolted the door loosely in place and adjusted the positioning.
-Not too fiddly this, but had to adjust and move the body hanging bracket to get the ‘swing’ right.
-I also marked the frame and door with a dab of paint to show what lined-up and where… Don’t need to go through all this faffing around again in the future…
+Not too fiddly this, but had to adjust and move the body hanging bracket to get the ‘swing’ right, which took the time; and I did have to round the top outside edge.

-- Centred up the boot (rechecked with the latch in the closed position).
+- Centred up the boot (rechecked with the latch in the closed position)

-- Put a couple of corresponding marks on the body and boot as reference points.
+- Put a couple of corresponding marks on the body and boot as reference points

-- Propped the boot open and measured, aligned and fitted some hinge-bolt spacer-washers where necessary.
+- Propped the boot open and measured, aligned and fitted some hinge-bolt spacer-washers where necessary

-- Adjusted for flatness by altering the hinge angle i.e. to get a smooth transition line between the boot lid and the shell.
+- Adjusted for flatness by altering the hinge angle i.e. to get a smooth transition line between the boot lid and the shell

-- Tightened everything up.
+- Tightened everything up